 A: Our investment strategy is primarily to acquire stabilized, income-oriented commercial real estate.
-Our portfolio principally is comprised of properties located in the United States and is diversified on a global basis through investments in properties outside of the United States, with a focus on Europe.
-To a lesser extent, and subject to the investment limitations described herein, we also invest in real estate debt, including loans secured by real estate and real estate-related debt securities, and real estate-related equity securities.
-Our investments in real estate-related debt and equity securities provide us with current income, a source of liquidity for our share repurchase plan, cash management and other purposes.
+Our portfolio principally is comprised of properties located in the United States.
+We may diversify our portfolio on a global basis through investments in properties outside of the United States, with a focus on Europe.
+To a lesser extent, and subject to the investment limitations described herein, we also may invest in real estate debt, including loans secured by real estate and real estate-related securities.
+Our investments in real estate-related securities provide us with current income, a source of liquidity for our share repurchase plan and cash management.
+Our real estate-related securities investments are made consistent with our intent to not fall within the definition of "investment company" under the Investment Company Act or otherwise in accordance with the exception from such definition provided by Section 3(c)(5)(C) of the Investment Company Act.